 Their Imperial Highnesses Prince and Princess Akishino attend various court ceremonies including New Year's celebrations, as well as other court functions held at the Imperial Palace.

 Prince and Princess Akishino attend a wide variety of official events around the country.
-These include the Festival of the Sea, the National High School Horse Riding Festival, the All Japan High School Cultural Festival, the Fukuoka Asian Culture Prize Ceremony, the National Sports Festival and the National City Greening Festival.
+These include the Sea Festival, the National High School Horse Riding Competition, the National Cultural Festivals for Senior High Schools, the Fukuoka Prize Award Ceremony, the National Sports Festival and the National Urban Greenery Fairs.
 On such occasions Their Imperial Highnesses take the opportunities to visit the regions of Japan.

 As part of their official activities, at their residence, Their Imperial Highnesses meet with important visitors from Japan and overseas, as well as distinguished experts in various fields and trainee groups from overseas.

 Their Imperial Highnesses have made official visits to foreign countries.
-Recent among these were the visit to the Republic of Austria, the Republic of Bulgaria, the Republic of Hungary and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009", the visit to the Kingdom of the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relationship between Japan and the Kingdom of the Netherlands, the visit to the Republic of Costa Rica in January 2011 on the occasion of the 75th anniversary of the diplomatic relationship - between Japan and the Republic of Costa Rica, and the visit to the Republic of Uganda on the occasion of the 50th anniversary of the diplomatic relationship between Japan and the Republic of Uganda.
+Recent among these were the visit to the Republic of Austria, the Republic of Bulgaria, Hungary, and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009", the visit to the Kingdom of the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relations between Japan and the Kingdom of the Netherlands, the visit to the Republic of Costa Rica in January 2011 on the occasion of the 75th anniversary of the diplomatic relations between Japan and the Republic of Costa Rica, and the visit to the Republic of Uganda on the occasion of the 50th anniversary of the diplomatic relations between Japan and the Republic of Uganda.
+Also, His Imperial Highness visited Cambodia to attend the cremation ceremony of His Majesty Preah Bat Samdech Preah Norodom Sihanouk, Preah Karuna Preah Barom Ratanak Kaudh in February 2013.

-In addition to His Imperial Highness' busy official activities, Prince Akishino carries out research on the domestication of chickens from their wild ancestors.
-The main focus of his research is the process of domestication of poultry; namely, how humans and chickens came to live together and the factors in the following breeding process.
+In addition to His Imperial Highness' busy official activities, Prince Akishino carries out research on the domestication of chickens from their wild progenitors.
+The main focus of his research is the process of domestication of chickens; namely, how chickens coexist with humans and the factors in the breeding of varieties once chickens were domesticated.
 In September 1996, the Graduate University for Advanced Studies conferred the degree of Ph.D. in science on His Imperial Highness for his thesis on the origins of chickens and their domestication entitled, "Molecular Phylogeny of Junglefowls, genus Gallus and Monophyletic Origin of Domestic Fowls."
 In addition to research based in Japan, Prince Akishino has made visits to the Republic of Indonesia in 1993 and 1994, to Yunnan Province in the People's Republic of China in 1998 with Princess Akishino, and to the Kingdom of Thailand and Lao People's Democratic Republic in 2001.
 Prince Akishino visited the Kingdom of Thailand again in 2005, and visited the Republic of Madagascar in 2007 and Lao People's Democratic Republic in 2010 with Princess Mako in connection with his research.
 He also visited Viet Nam in 2012.

-Her Imperial Highness continued to learn sign language as an important means of communication with persons with speech and hearing impairments, attends the "Sign Language Speech Contest for High School Students" and "Praising Mothers Raising Children with Hearing Impairments", and learns about the related activities occasionally.
-Her Imperial Highness continued her studies in between performing her official activities and in March 1995 received a Master's degree in psychology.
-Her Imperial Highness has a strong interest in supporting female researchers, and attends presentations by researchers supported by "Research Fellowship for Young Scientists - Restarted Post Doctoral fellowship", which supports those who restart researches after childbirth and child care.
+Her Imperial Highness continues her studies in between performing her official activities.
+Her Imperial Highness has been learning sign language as an important means of communication with persons with speech and hearing impairments, and attends the "Sign Language National Speech Contest for High School Students" and "Praising Mothers Raising Children with Hearing Impairments".
+In March 1995, Her Imperial Highness received a Master's degree in psychology.
+Her Imperial Highness has a strong interest in supporting female researchers who restart researches after childbirth and child care, and attends presentations by researchers supported by "Research Fellowship for Young Scientists - Restarted Post Doctoral fellowship" of the Japan Society for the Promotion of Science.
 Her lmperial Highness carries out researches in areas related to health care, and was nominated as the Honorary Research Fellow of the Japan Society for the Promotion of Science in February 2009.
+In March 2013, Her Imperial Highness was granted Ph.D. in psychology at the Graduate School of Humanities and Sciences, Ochanomizu University, for her thesis titled "Knowledge, perceptions, beliefs and behaviors related to tuberculosis: A study based on questionnaire surveys with seminar participants of the National Federation of Community Women's Organizations for TB Control and female college students."